Trainzguy2472/PAQS-Calculation-Tools/README.md

 - `var_descriptions.xlsx`
   Equations and variables used to calculate PAQS.
 The embedded equations in the above spreadsheets automatically perform the calculations shown in this spreadsheet.

+- `questionnaire_v2.pdf`
+  Public survey that was distributed as part of this study to inform the weighting of 11 percieved safety attributes used in the PAQS metric.

 - `README.md`
   This file — basic overview and usage instructions.